Louis Osman: War service

 During the Second World War he was a Major in the Intelligence Corps serving with the Combined Operations Headquarters and Special Air Service as a specialist in Air Photography.
 He also served on the Beach Reconnaissance Committee prior to Normandy landings on 6 June 1944.

 Career

 In the late 1930s he took part in the British Museum and British School of Archæology expeditions to Syria.
 He also designed private and public buildings.

 After war service he worked in London designing buildings, furniture, tapestries, and glass including work in Westminster Abbey, Lincoln, Ely, Exeter and Lichfield Cathedrals.
 He also did work for the National Trust at Staunton Harold Church in Ashby de la Zouch.

 During the 1970s he and his wife lived at Canons Ashby House in Northamptonshire.
 Whilst there, he made the crown, with his enamelist wife, which was used at the investiture of Charles, Prince of Wales.
-In 1976, they also made the gold enamelled casket holding the Magna Carta on view in the United States Capitol, Washington, DC for the United States Bicentennial.
+In 1976, they also made the gold enamelled casket holding Magna Carta on view in the United States Capitol, Washington, DC for the United States Bicentennial.